Constructing confidence sets after lasso selection by randomized estimator augmentation: Introduction

 is defined by the projection of $\mu_0$ onto the space spanned by $X_A$.
 Inference on $\nu$ is called post-selection inference \citep{pots:91}.
 In large-scale analysis, model selection is usually applied as an initial screening for important variables or features.
 In these applications, naive methods based on the standard $t$-statistic or interval will not provide valid inference for the selected variables due to selection bias in the screening step \citep{tibs:etal:16,liu:etal:18}.
 By conditioning on the model selection event, post-selection inference provides reliable quantification of the significance of a selected variable, which is critical for follow-up investigations.
 Another appealing feature for post-selection inference is that it is valid without assuming a true linear model for $y$, only regarding the selected model as an approximation for $\mu_0$ \citep{berk:etal:13}, which greatly relaxes its model assumptions.

 When the selection step is done independently from $y$, for example by using another independent dataset or by pre-given information, inference on $\nu$ can be easily done with conventional methods.
 The distribution of the least-squares estimator $\hat \nu = X_A^+ y$ simply follows a Gaussian distribution.
 However, the problem becomes much more challenging when the selection step is data-driven and uses the same $y$.
 In such a case, conditioning on the selected active set $A$, the sampling distribution of $y$ is restricted to a potentially irregular subset of $\R^n$.
 This problem is further complicated for high-dimensional data with $p>n$.
 Several lines of recent work have laid down the theoretical foundations and developed novel methods for post-selection inference on high-dimensional data. \cite{tibs:etal:16} develop a truncated Gaussian statistic to test the significance of an entering variable in each step of a sequential regression method, which generalizes the earlier work by \cite{lock:etal:14}. \cite{tibs:etal:18} establish uniform convergence properties of this statistic, without normal assumption, as $n\to\infty$ and $p$ stays fixed. \cite{lee:etal:16} build exact confidence intervals for individual components $\nu_j$ of $\nu$ in \eqref{eq:nu}, where the set $A$ is the support of the lasso \citep{tibs:96}, which we will call Lee's method hereafter.
 The authors show that conditioning on the active set of the lasso is equivalent to imposing polyhedral constraints on $y$, a key idea used in \cite{tibs:etal:16} as well. \cite{tian:tayl:17} have established asymptotic results for Lee's method without imposing Gaussian assumption. \cite{tayl:tibs:18} further generalize Lee's method to generalized linear models, Cox's proportional hazards model and Gaussian graphical models.
 By conditioning on a smaller and more robust subset of the lasso active set, \cite{liu:etal:18} develop a more efficient method that produces shorter intervals.
+The randomize inference in \cite{tiantaylor18} improves the numerical stability of Lee's method with substantial power gain. \cite{Bachoc20} suggest general methods to construct asymptotically valid confidence intervals post model selection.

 In this article, we seek to make inference on $\nu$ \eqref{eq:nu} with the model selected by the lasso.
 That is, the set $A$ is the support of